Sorunily/AoC-Overhauled-City-Naming-System/README.md

 ## Install
 1. Extract the BepInEx zip into the game folder (next to the exe).
 Run the game once.
 2. Extract **this mod’s zip** into the plugins location so that:
-   - BepInEx\plugins\AI Aggression Reducer.dll exists
+   - BepInEx\plugins\Overhauled City Naming System.dll exists
 3. Run the game.
 Check `BepInEx/LogOutput.log` for "Overhauled City Naming System loaded".